The latest information on core aims to assist funded institutions in planning study programmes across individual funding years.

 Mixed academic and vocational study programmes

 An example of a mixed programme would be a student at a studio school or UTC, where the focus is on a substantial vocational qualification in Engineering who is also studying an academic maths qualification alongside the vocational qualification.
-In this case the core aim as it carries the larger amount of planned hours and reflects the aspirations of the student in terms of career progression.
+In this case, the engineering qualification is the core aim as it reflects the aspirations of the student, that is, developing a career in engineering.

 If a student’s core aim is not identified and recorded, their study programme will be classed as academic and funded as an academic programme.